Mushahime/Awale/README.md

 7. **See the save games**
    - Access history of your completed games
-   - Press 1 to select the game you see
+   - Press 1 to select the game you see (and after choose the game you want by its id)

 8. **Spectate a game**
    - Watch ongoing matches between other players